Construction of unshielded singular solutions of the harmonic field equations: Construction of a class of unshielded singular solutions of the harmonic field equation

-\begin{rem} It is well-known that the Einstein evolution equation imposes certain constraint equations on the Cauchy surface for the sake of consistency, and these equations should be satisfied in the viscosity limit of the constructed local solution.
+\begin{rem} We discussed that the Einstein evolution equation imposes constraint equations on the Cauchy surface for the sake of well-posedness.
+Note that these equations should be satisfied in the viscosity limit of the constructed local solution.
 We have a Hamilton constraint equation and a momentum constraint equation which we can tacitly assume to be satisfied if the data are regular, i.e. in $C^2\cap H^2$ (at least).
 If the constraint equations are satisfied for regular data on a Cauchy surface then they are satisfied on all Cauchy surfaces of the time evolution of the Einstein field equations.
-So they are satisfied for smooth data on these Cauchy surfaces (corresponding to parameter $t>t_0$ if the initial Cauchy surfaces is indexed by parameter $t_0$).
-As the smooth data $t_0$ converge to data with property as in Theorem \ref{mainthm1} the constrain equations remain satisfied pointwise for time parameter $t>t_0$ and in distributional sense at $t_0$.
+We can satisfy the constaint equation for smoothed data on the Cauchy surfaces (corresponding to time parameter $t_0$).
+As the smoothed data $t_0$ converge to data with property as in Theorem \ref{mainthm1} the constrain equations remain satisfied pointwise for time parameter $t>t_0$ and in distributional sense at $t_0$.
 As the constraint equations are local they also remain satisfied pointwise in the complementary region of the singularity. \end{rem}